IDScanNet/DIVE-SDK-Android/README.md

 ```
 **Note** that each ```withDocumentType(...)``` block should be completed with a ```.complete()``` call.

-### Configuration of Verification Service
+### Configuration of the Verification Service

 ---
-For configuration of Verification Service you need to create a ```VerificationConfig``` object.
+To configure the Verification Service you need to create a ```VerificationConfig``` object.
 It contains optional
-fields that you can use to override the verification options defined on portal.
-For undefined fields the portal
+fields you can use to override the verification options defined on the portal.
+Portal
-settings will be applied.
+settings will be applied for undefined fields.
 ```
 VerificationConfig verificationConfig = new VerificationConfig();
 verificationConfig.isOCREnabled = ...;